 Thanks for checking out this video.
 If this is your first time watching or maybe you’ve been watching a while and you haven’t yet hit subscribe, please do so now.
 We would love to have you join our community.
 We create new content each and every week to help you get more out of your digital marketing activities.
 Don’t forget to hit the alert button that way you know each and every time a new piece of content is published.

-There's a lot of things going on there so in order to understand that computers had been been put through this machine learning process of natural language processing which helps them to better understand language and how people are using language.
+There are a lot of things going on there so in order to understand that computers had been put through this machine learning process of natural language processing which helps them to better understand language and how people are using language.

 This is where you can use tools like Search Query or any of your other SEO ranking tools that are out there, right?
 We use SEMrush all the time.
-It allows you to see what people are searching for, what are the questions they're asking, look at what Google is showing for those results and then make sure that you're meeting or exceeding the user's expectation.
-That they're giving them the exact answers that ... to their questions that they're asking online.
+It allows you to see what people are searching for, and what questions they’re asking, look at what Google is showing for those results, and then make sure that you’re meeting or exceeding the user’s expectations.
+That they’re giving them the exact answers… to the questions that they’re asking online.
 All of this stuff is very interesting.
-It's something that we should pay attention to.
-You should go and look to see if you've been impacted.
-Right now, like I said, only about 10% of queries have been impacted by this and Google doesn't always use BERT.
+It’s something that we should pay attention to.
+You should go and look to see if you’ve been impacted.
+Right now, as I said, only about 10% of queries have been impacted by this and Google doesn’t always use BERT.
 If they feel like this algorithm is going to help them give a better answer to a specific query, it applies the algorithm in the same way that RankBrain works.
-They have all of these tools in the back end that they're trying to use to give better results to the end user.
+They have all of these tools in the back end that they’re trying to use to give better results to the end user.

 If you’ve got any questions, please comment below.
 We’d love to help you walk through this process but in the long run, take a deep breath.
 It’s another algorithm.
 We don’t need to force ourselves to do anything.
 We just need to continue to answer the questions and give our end users exactly what they’re looking for, and that’s how you’re going to win, not just in search, but really win in business.
 All right.
 Thanks so much for watching and until next time, Happy Marketing.